Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Typically, the idle air control valve will cost you around $20 to $100, depending on your vehicle’s make and model.

-Add $50 to $100 labor charges if you’re heading over to a mechanic to do it for you.
+Add $50 to $100 in labor charges if you’re heading over to a mechanic to do it for you.

 Cleaning the idle air control valve